tdeekens/flopflip/readme.md

 </ToggleFeature>
 ```

-...or given you are using a React version with hooks available you can:
+...or given you are using a React version with hooks and `@flopflip/react-broadcast` you can:

 ```jsx
 const MyFunctionComponent = () => {